(Note: Specific dates are added on the ‘Announcements & Annual Events‘ page, each year, once confirmed.)

 Boat Ramp at Pélissier opens!
-Date is set by the Municipality.
-Generally based on water levels, so may be as early as late April some years.
+Date is set by the Municipality and can be found in the events calendar.
+Generally based on water levels, so may be in late April some years.

 Marker buoys are placed on the lake by MLA volunteers to ensure boaters avoid rock shoals.

 MLA’s Annual General Assembly (may take place in July-August).